vijaysharm/ehyo-android/README.md

 Usage
 -----
-To view the list of actions ehyo supports, run the list command `./bin/ehyo list`
+To view the list of actions ehyo supports, run the list command `ehyo list`

 To add or remove a permission to a manifest, run the permissions command.
 By default, ehyo assumes you're performing modifications to a project in the current directory.
-To tell ehyo which project to apply to, include the --directory <dir> argume
+To tell ehyo which project to apply to, include the --directory <dir> argument.

-`./bin/ehyo permissions --add internet`
+`ehyo permissions --add internet`
-`./bin/ehyo --directory <dir> permissions --remove internet`
+`ehyo --directory <dir> permissions --remove internet`

 To search, add or remove dependencies from a build, run the dependencies command.
 If you'd like to see how this will affect your project file, ehyo can be run with a --dry-run option
-`./bin/ehyo dependencies -s butterknife --add` `./bin/ehyo dependencies -g com.jakewharton`
+`ehyo dependencies -s butterknife --add`
+`ehyo dependencies -g com.jakewharton`
-`./bin/ehyo dependencies --remove retrofit --dry-run`
+`ehyo dependencies --remove retrofit --dry-run`

 To apply a template to your project, run the templates command.
-`./bin/ehyo templates --list`
+`ehyo templates --list`
-`./bin/ehyo templates -l`
+`ehyo templates -l`
-`./bin/ehyo templates -a [templatename]`
+`ehyo templates -a [templatename]`
-`./bin/ehyo templates --apply [templatename]`
+`ehyo templates --apply [templatename]`

+After downloading ehyo, a script to use ehyo is provided in ./bin/ehyo ...
+Add this to your path or give the full path to the script in bin and enjoy.

 Limitations
 -----------